agiletodd/agiletodd.github.io/about.md

 Hi my name is Todd Miller and I am a Professional Scrum Trainer for Scrum.org and a Delivery Director at Celerity.
 I am located in York, Pennsylvania which makes me easily accessible for training throughout the Northeastern United States.

 ### About Me
-I have experience as a ScrumMaster, Product Owner, Agile Coach and Developer on variety of technical and creative projects across a multitude of industries.
+I have experience as a Scrum Master, Product Owner, Agile Coach and Developer on variety of technical and creative projects across a multitude of industries.
 At present I train and coach enterprises and teams across the United States on the Scrum framework, enterprise agile transformation and professional software development.
 On the technical side, I have development experience in the Microsoft .NET technology stack, Team Foundation Server and Visual Studio Team Services.

 ### Contact Me